ckakiti/Novelty_analysis_KA/Docs/Training_a_new_network.md

 python3 Step1_SelectRandomFrames_fromVideos.py
 chmod 755 ./data-NETWORKNAME
 ```
 This generates a folder in Generating_a_Training_Set named 'data-NETWORKNAME'.
-This folder should contain 1 folder for each video you added in step 0.
-In it should be a series of images (the number of images is specified by the numframes2pick variable within myconfig.py
+This folder should contain 1 folder for each video you added in step 0, and those folders should contain a series of images (the number of images is specified by the numframes2pick variable within myconfig.py
 ## 2. Label the frames:

  - open ImageJ or Fiji